kyma-project/kyma/resources/ark/README.md

 }
 ```

-- The `CreateResources` function is called before the backup to install all required test data.
+- The `CreateResources` function is called before the backup process starts, to install the required test data.
 - The `TestResources` function is called after the `CreateResources` function to validate if the test data is working like expected.
 After the pipeline did a backup and restore on the cluster the `TestResources` function is called again to validate the restore was working as expected.

 Register the test in the [E2E tests](https://github.com/kyma-project/kyma/tree/master/tests/end-to-end/backup-restore-test).